i-synth/i-synth/readme.md

 - complex algebra
 - inspect transformer and optimize attention
 - better close prediction
-- reasonable weighting for frame loss and close loss
 - convolution with pooling to reduce input